Veena George: Television career

+Political career

 She was a Students' Federation of India (SFI) activist in her college days.
 She contested elections for the first time when the CPI (M) fielded her from an INC-held Aranmula seat in the 2016 assembly polls.
 She defeated senior INC leader K. Sivadasan Nair with a margin of 7,646 votes.

 In the 2019 Indian general election, Veena contested from the Pathanamthitta Lok Sabha constituency and came second in a fierce tri-cornered battle with the BJP and INC.

 She retained her seat in the 2021 assembly elections with an increased margin of 19,003 votes.
 On 20 May 2021, she was sworn in as a cabinet minister in the Left Democratic Front government, which became the first administration in Kerala to be re-elected since the 1977 election.

 On 21 May 2021, she took charge as the Minister for Health and Family Welfare, succeeding renowned CPI (M) leader K. K. Shailaja.

+On 4 May 2026, she demitted office as the Minister for Health and Family Welfare following the resignation of the Second Pinarayi Vijayan ministry after the defeat in the 2026 Kerala Legislative Assembly election.